Edge-Marketing-and-Design/edgeDevFirebase/README.md

 #### Explanation of permissions

-- **assign: boolean** - When a user has this permission for a collection they can assign other users to the collection and change user permissions for that collection.
+- **assign: boolean** - When a user has this permission for a collection they can assign other users to the collection and change permissions for that collection.
 When a user has assign they must also have write permissions for that same collection.
 - **write: boolean** - Allows a user to write documents to collection
 - **read: boolean** - Allows a user to read documents in a collection
 - **delete: boolean** - Allows a user to delete documents in a collection